 Even after the engine has stopped, some components and fluids will remain hot and under pressure for several minutes.
 As far as possible, limit works on the engine immediately after stopping it.
 Allow it to cool down first.

 After the engine has stopped :

 - 1. Turn off the main switch. - 2.
-Close the sea cock and the fuel cock.
+Close the sea cock.

 3. Inspect the engine compartment and check for leaks.